slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"No one is more hated than he who speaks the truth." (...)
 "The price of apathy towards public affairs is to be ruled by evil men." (...)
 "One of the penalties of refusing to participate in politics is that you end up being governed by your inferiors."
--- Plato*
+-- Plato [-427]*

 > *"A politician divides mankind into two classes: tools and enemies."
--- Friedrich Nietzsche*
+-- Friedrich Nietzsche [1844]*

 > *"The urge to save humanity is almost always a false front for the urge to rule it." (...)
 "Every decent man is ashamed of the government he lives under."
 -- H.L.
-Mencken*
+Mencken [1880]*

 > *"Political language is designed to make lies sound truthful."
--- George Orwell*
+-- George Orwell [1903]*

 > *"90% of the politicians give the other 10% a bad reputation."
--- Henry Kissinger*
+-- Henry Kissinger [1923]*

 > *"Ideologues pose as misinformation experts like malware poses as security updates.
 It works."
--- Pedro Domingos*
+-- Pedro Domingos [1965]*

 > *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn’t take them seriously as individuals."
--- Naval Ravikant*
+-- Naval Ravikant [1974]*

 ### On bureaucracy

+> *"When you have an efficient government, you have a dictatorship."
+-- Harry Truman [1884]*

+> *"Thank God we don’t get all the government we pay for."
+-- Milton Friedman [1912]*

+> *"The purpose of politics is not to solve problems but to find problems to justify the expansion of government power and an increase in taxes." (...)
+"You will never understand bureaucracies until you understand that for bureaucrats procedure is everything and outcomes are nothing."
+-- Thomas Sowell [1930]*

 > *"It is much more important to kill bad bills, than to pass good ones."
 -- Calvin Coolidge*

-> *"When you have an efficient government, you have a dictatorship."
--- Harry Truman*

 > *"A memorandum is written not to inform the reader, but to protect the writer."
 -- Dean Acheson*